squidgy617/BrawlInstallerPlugins/README.md

 If the user has QuickLava's Code Menu fork installed, the plugin will add an entry (or modify an existing entry if one exists for the supplied ID) to the EX_Characters.txt file and run the code menu .exe.

-The plugin will also modify certain Gecko codes as needed if it finds them.
+The plugin will also modify certain Gecko codes as needed if it finds them, and at the end it will build the GCT files in the build.
 The following Gecko codes are modified automatically:
 - ThrowN Fix and Throw Release Points v1.1c (Throw Animation Fix) [Magus]
 - Lucario Clone Aura Sphere GFX Fix [Dantarion, ds22, DesiacX]
 - Kirby Lucario Clone Aura Sphere GFX Fix [ds22, DesiacX, Eon]